A list of famous people who stammer or stammered, and others who are really making a mark.

 James Earl Jones

 One of the most recognisable voices in film, playing the voice of Darth Vader in 'Star Wars' and Mufasa in 'The Lion King'.
 The winner of two Emmies, three Tony Awards and an honorary Academy Award, his illustrious career was built upon the fact that he stammered.
-Read our article about James Earl Jones, who passed away in September 2024.
+Read our article about James Earl Jones, who sadly passed away in September 2024.

 James Stewart